Solve your problems peacefully and influence others to become your friend, not your foe!

 To protect his son’s newly acquired playthings, the hunter built a strong kennel for his dogs and never left them loose.
 His dogs never again bothered the farmer’s lambs.
 Out of gratitude for the farmer’s generosity towards his sons, the hunter often shared the game he had hunted with the farmer.
 The farmer reciprocated by sending the hunter the cheese he had made.
 Within a short time, the neighbors became good friends.

-If we all solved our problems like this farmer did, the world would be a better place.
+If we all solved our problems by trying to influence others with kindness like this farmer did, the world would be a better place.
 Kindness would help us to be at peace with each other and would replace the anger that is too prevalent in our society.

 Wouldn’t it be great to live in a kind, peaceful society?